lucydot/ChooChoo/docs/instructors/setup.md

 ## 1. Get ChooChoo files

-There are three ways to get the files required to run ChooChoo:
+There are two ways to get the files required to run ChooChoo:

 1. Copy the [choochoo-template repository](https://github.com/lucydot/ChooChoo-template/) and specify the objectives/questions/tutorials for your course.
-2. Fork an [existing choochoo repository](../existing.md) and use or extend objectives/questions/tutorials from an existing ChooChoo project.
-3. Integrate ChooChoo into an existing Github repository.
+2. Integrate ChooChoo into an existing Github repository.

-The third option (integrate) requires a good understanding of Github.
-If you are new to Github we recommend copying the [choochoo-template](https://github.com/lucydot/ChooChoo-template/) or an [existing choochoo repository](../existing.md).
+The second option requires a solid understanding of Github.
+If you are new to Github we recommend copying the [choochoo-template](https://github.com/lucydot/ChooChoo-template/).
 For more setup details please select a tab below.

 === "Copy template"